Sinus Pressure and Excess Mucus:

 - Use 3 times a day for 3 days "nature's antiviral botanicals" EB and G or A

-- If the mucus turns green
+- If the snot turns green

 - it can be a sign of a secondary bacterial infection